WolframResearch/WolframLanguageForJupyter/README.md

 https://github.com/WolframResearch/WolframLanguageForJupyter/releases

-To install the paclet, run the following command (replaceing x,y, and z with the correct values):
+To install the paclet, run the following command (replacing x, y, and z with the correct values):

 	PacletInstall["WolframLanguageForJupyter-x.y.z.paclet"]